Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-numpy.md

 BWI,Baltimore
 ```

-The following code loads the contents of a CSV file named **airports.csv** into a NumPy array and prints the results:
+The following code loads the contents of **airports.csv** into a NumPy array and prints the results:

 ```python
 airports = np.genfromtxt('airports.csv', delimiter=',', dtype=None, encoding=None, skip_header=1)